pytorch/pytorch/CONTRIBUTING.md

 ```

 GDB tries to automatically load `pytorch-gdb` thanks to the
 [.gdbinit](.gdbinit) at the root of the pytorch repo.
-Howevever, due to
-security reasons GDB refuses to load it:
+Howevever, auto-loadings is disabled by default, because of security reasons:

 ```
 $ gdb